 Undergraduate: Kayla Mattingly

-Kayla is a sophomore Biology major with a Spanish minor from Louisville, KY.
+Kayla is a junior Biology major with a Spanish minor from Louisville, KY.
 After graduation, she hopes to attend medical school to become a pediatric oncologist.
 She enjoys baking, volunteering, and hanging out with friends.

 Undergraduate: Parisa Shamaei Zadeh